 A memory card is an essential accessory to make the camera work, but the Nikon COOLPIX W300 doesn’t come with a memory card as standard.
 Some retailers put together a deal bundle that might include some accessories, including a memory card, but chances are you’ll have to pick up a memory card separately.
 Or maybe you want something bigger with larger storage capacity—the cards that are included in bundles are often on the small side and might fill up quickly, especially if you’re on a trip.

-But what type of memory card should you get for the W300?
+But what are best the best SD cards to get for the W300?
 That’s where this post comes in—hopefully, to help you get out shooting sooner and taking full advantage of all the features of your new camera rather than spending your time searching the web and trying to make sense of cryptic technical codes.
 I’ve been buying and testing numerous SD cards for several years and have put many of the most popular SD cards on the market through their paces.

 Quick Recommendations on SD Cards for the Nikon COOLPIX W300